 Most popular banks in Spain charge an extra fee for ATMS (“cajero automático” in Spanish, “caixer” in Catalan) withdrawals using international cards like Visa/Mastercard.
 This includes modern online banks like Revolut or Monzo, which provide such cards.

 Prices vary a lot, but big banks such as Santander charge the abusive sum of €8 (this is the price you could pay for 3 cañas!), and BBVA €7.
-Fortunately, there are smaller banks that are still free, even in the middle of the high season in August.
+There used to be smaller banks that were free, but as of 2025 that’s no longer the case in Mallorca.
+The best you can do now is find the lowest fee — read on for the current options.

 Free ATMS in Mallorca